OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/ConfigurableTab.md

 ## Add a Configurable Tab

-This lab is part of extending with capabilities for your teams app which begins with a Northwind Orders core application using the `aad` path.
+This lab is part of extending with capabilities for your teams app which begins with a Northwind Orders core application using the `AAD` path.
 > Complete labs [A01](A01-begin-app.md)-[A03](A03-after-apply-styling.md) to get to the Northwind Orders core application

 Up to this point, the Northwind Teams application has had only "static" tabs.
 Static tabs are for personal use, and aren't part of a Teams channel or group chat.
 Each static tab has a single, static URL.